Pynckels/pynckels.github.io/2022-1-TB7mT95P-info.md

     Block network trafic to and from 137.184.228.130 Block network trafic to and from Phot0.cr9pa.xyz, Phot0.hgy9t.xyz, Phot0.jgl9t.com, Phot0.php3d.online, Phot0.swq2q.com, Photo.gwx5q.com, Phot0.fnx4p.com, Phot0.jh4s.ques, Phot0.tr5se.com
-    Block files containing significant code snippets of the malware
+    Block network trafic to and from redirectmaster.com Block files containing significant code snippets of the malware

 ## 1. Attack vector

     The link https://phot0.tr5se.com/TB7mT95P is transmitted to an unsuspecting victim by means of messenger, together with a little text in the sense of 'look what I found'.

-    When the victim clicks the link...
+    When the victim clicks the link a hex encoded version of gathered browser info is send to redirectmaster.com which handles the gathered info and redirects the unsuspecting user towards webpages that can do all kinds of malicious things.

 ## 2. Server